These are the common questions I get asked via email on a daily basis!!

 3. I’ve added my address to your signup form but I haven’t received any confirmation email.
 Am I signed up?

-I’m sorry for the inconvenience, but I cannot manually add anyone to my list, per privacy laws.
-You need to go through the steps.
-These steps help me to know you want to receive emails from me and keeps spammers/bots from signing up to my list (which causes problems).
+Sadly, I cannot manually add anyone to my list, per privacy laws.
+You have to go through the steps in order to sign up.
+These steps help us to know you want to receive emails and it keeps spammers/bots from signing up to this list too.

 4. Do I have permission to divorce?
 What do you mean by “unwanted divorce”?